fontfish/AlbaMinchoKana/README.md

 As much as possible, I'm trying to work off my own judgement when designing Alba Mincho, but all judgement is the result of experience, of which I yet have little.
 Design features have been influenced by various free and commercial fonts I have seen used in book text, as well as by examples I have seen of Japanese lettering and my own (still very rudimentary) knowledge of *shodō* (Japanese calligraphy).

-Mincho Kana is also intended to have a letterpress-suitable version of the font for use on physical photopolymer printing plates (which I have tried and tested with much success).
+Alba Mincho Kana is also intended to have a letterpress-suitable version of the font for use on physical photopolymer printing plates (which I have tried and tested with much success).
 This has reduced contrast (thicker thin strokes), a few ink-spread modifications and some of the *hane* modified or removed.

 ### Development